1. Access and Subscriptions

-1.1 Accessing SAGE Research Methods and SAGE Research Methods Cases or SAGE Research Methods Datasets as a Subscriber
+1.1 Accessing SAGE Research Methods, SAGE Research Methods Cases or SAGE Research Methods Datasets as a Subscriber

 Subscribers can access either product in one of the following ways:

-Navigate to SRM or SRMC from a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password.
+Navigate to SRM, SRMC or SRMD from a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password.

 Athens and Shibboleth Authentication

 Authentication via OpenAthens SP 2.0 is currently available.
 Shibboleth access for the UK will be available in mid 2014.
 Please contact our technical support staff at email@example.com in the Americas or firstname.lastname@example.org in the rest of the world for more information.

 Username and Password Authentication

-1.2 Becoming a Subscriber on SAGE Research Methods or SAGE Research Methods Cases
+1.2 Becoming a Subscriber on SAGE Research Methods, SAGE Research Methods Cases or SAGE Research Methods Datasets

 At present, we do not offer individual subscriptions.
 If your organization has not subscribed, you can still search the product, view abstracts for content, and sign up for a member account.

 Recommend to Your Librarian

 If you would like to recommend SAGE Research Methods to your library, complete a form with your librarian's name, institution, and email address here.
 If you would like to recommend SAGE Research Methods Cases, please use this form.

-1.3 Accessing SAGE Research Methods and SAGE Research Methods Cases or SAGE Research Methods Datasets as a Member
+1.3 Accessing SAGE Research Methods, SAGE Research Methods Cases or SAGE Research Methods Datasets as a Member

 All users, even those without subscription access, can sign up for a member account.
 Being a member gives you access to a personalized workspace on SRM, called My Research.
 Your My Research space is where you will find your Saved Searches and the Methods Lists you have created and favorited.
 These sections are only visible to you, although you can choose to make Methods Lists public.
 See Section 7 for more information on Methods Lists.

 The member Sign In and Sign Up options are available at the top right of every page.